A Hazard of New Fortunes: Publication history and response

 A Hazard of New Fortunes was first released as a serial in Harper's Weekly between March 23 and November 16, 1889.
-It first published in book form by Harper & Bros. in 1890, and the book was well-received for its portrayal of social injustice.
+It was first published in book form by Harper & Bros. in 1890, and the book was well-received for its portrayal of social injustice.
 Considered by many to be his best work, the novel is also considered to be the first novel to portray New York City.
 One contemporary review for the New York Times noted, "there is nothing lost of the vivacity that makes Mr. Howells's novels come like holidays among the novel-reading public" and, though generally praising, notes that the social questions are "left necessarily unresolved".

 Some argue that the novel was the first of three Howells wrote with Socialist and Utopian ideals in mind: The Quality of Mercy in 1892, and An Imperative Duty in 1893.
 In this novel, although Howells briefly discusses the American Civil War, he primarily deals with issues of post-war "Gilded Age" America, like labor disputes, the rise of the self-made millionaire, the growth of urban America, the influx of immigrants, and other industrial-era problems.
 Many critics consider A Hazard of New Fortunes to be one of Howells' most important examples of American literary Realism because he portrays a variety of people from different backgrounds.